Frequently Asked Questions - Creating your profile

 Think about who your target students are and record the video in the language that they speak.
 English is also a good option.
 Avoid combinations of languages in one video.
 Use subtitles to make sure that even beginner students can follow what you are saying.

-Demonstrate your key message first by underling the language(s) that you teach.
+Demonstrate your key message first by emphasizing the language(s) that you teach.
 Then speak about:

 Tip: Create a script to make sure your presentation is brief and relevant.